• Skip to primary navigation

 I'm all about the one bowl method when it comes to baking.
 Meaning, place all your ingredients in one bowl, mix, pour into baking pan/muffin molds and bake!
 This easy pumpkin protein recipe is no different.

-Pour the batter into a lined muffin pan, filling each slot about ¾ of the way full.
+1. Scoop the batter into your lined muffin tin, filling each slot just over half way full.

-Lastly, place the muffins in your oven and bake in at 350 degrees F for 24 minutes.
+1. Place the muffins in your oven and bake in at 350 degrees F for 23-25 minutes.

-After baking, remove the pumpkin muffins from the baking pan and cool them to room temperature on a wire cooling rack.
+2. After baking, let the pumpkin muffins cool for a few minutes in the baking pan, then transfer them to a wire cooling rack.

 Storage

-Like most paleo baked goods, I suggest storing these protein muffins in the fridge.
-They will last a couple days at room temperature, but are best kept in the fridge.
+Like most paleo baked goods, I suggest storing these protein muffins in an airtight container in the fridge.
+They will last a couple days at room temperature, but can be stored up to 10 days in the fridge.

 Print